JamesNewton/SDMG-Web-Bot/README.md

 3. All the other advances from the prior repo, the onboard editor, the ping and GPIO sensors, etc... are still in there.

 See also:
+- Connecting servos to the NodeMCU's and connecting external battery power is much easier via this little <a href="https://oshpark.com/shared_projects/FvZB8gX9">RC Servo adapter PCB</a>
 - <a href="https://docs.google.com/presentation/d/1CeP5DSfR2xFZyUt2vdPWOcWJbTkmyCsVTNZQbRQhnUI/edit?usp=sharing">Steampunk Presentation on using the bot as an animation platform</a>